 <div class="grid"> <div></div> <div></div> <div></div> </div>

 You can use the xs:, sm:, md:, and lg: prefixes to cause the grid to take effect at different media query width breakpoint widths.
-So, with the base grid class, there are 5 grid system tiers.
+So, with the base grid class, there are up to 5 grid system tiers.

 xs:grid